MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 # Stack Unwinding

 Most of the time when a program encounters an unexpected behaviour (for example division by zero), it will be terminated.
-Exception handle was introduced to help programmers handling these behaviours by themselve and still preserve the original code flow.
+Exception handling was introduced to help programmers handling these behaviours by themselve and still preserve the original code flow.

 In C++, they introduced keywords like `try`, `throw`, `catch` to handle exceptions.
 Let's look at the following code: